muazhari/social-media-rag/README.md

 # social-media-rag

-> A simple social media RAG (retrieval-augmented generation) application using Beeper Matrix.
+> A simple social media with RAG application using Beeper Matrix and LangChain.

 ## Features

 - Aggregating up to 10 social media (i.e., Discord, Slack, WhatsApp, etc.) privately using the Beeper Matrix protocol.
-- Aggregated data is used by RAG (retrieval augmented generation) to answer user queries.
+- Aggregated social media image and text data are used by RAG (retrieval augmented generation) to answer user queries.
-- RAG implementation variant can be by Graphlit (SaaS) or LangChain (Milvus, Cohere, GoogleAI).
+- The RAG implementation is using LangChain with Milvus, Cohere, and Google AI.
-- The application supports processing image and text data.
+- The application user interface is created with Streamlit.

 ## Tutorial